xplshn/alicelinux/docs/install.md

 ```
 # echo 'APKG_REPO="/var/lib/alicelinux/repos/core /var/lib/alicelinux/repos/extra"' >> /etc/apkg.conf
 ```
->NOT: All repo paths must be declared in the APKG_REPO variable, seperated by a single space.
+>NOTE: All repo paths must be declared in the APKG_REPO variable, seperated by a single space.

 After setting up our `package repos`, make sure `apkg` can find the packages.
 We can use `apkg -s <pattern>` to search for packages.
 ```